 Build Cool Cars

 The kids’ challenges vary.
 Some cannot walk.
 Others can stand and even walk with crutches or other aids.
 Some cannot use their hands effectively or at all.
 Some can only move their heads and necks.
 Our goal is to customize a car for each child’s specific needs.

 Building these cars is an ultra-cool tech challenge.
-You choose an existing toy, electric car.
-Then, you design a way to make this car work for the kid you adopt – stripping it down and building it up with the coolest and most functional tech you can think up to make it easy for your kid to move, learn and play.
+Our design team chooses an off-the-shelf toy, electric car.
+Then, they design modifications that make one of these cars work for each kid we “adopt” – stripping them down and building them up with the coolest and must functional tech they can imagine to make it easy for each kid to move, learn and play.

-Strengthen Your Team
+Build Your Team